th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/Check1/rulerequests.md

 ### Parameters in the rule requests

-The following tables provides a list of parameters found in rule requests.
+The following tables provide the list of parameters found in the rule requests.

 Table 1.
 The parameters found in all three rule requests